How Much Does an Interior Designer Cost in 2025?

 Time Frame

 Interior design and decorating projects can vary in duration due to factors like project complexity, design changes, supply chain issues, and unforeseen delays.
-Most projects take two to three months, depending on their scope.
+Depending on their scope, most designs take two to three months to complete.
 Some professionals may offer expedited services for an additional fee.

 Materials